- Home

 The Public Information Officer leads the Junior Commissioner program and provides background information on current issues to the Junior Commissioner.

-Junior Board members
+Junior Board Members

 Candidates must be Mt.
 Lebanon residents and can be sophomores, juniors or seniors at any public, private or home school.
 Students will be selected based on board availability and student interest.
 Here's an outline of the positions: